Oghma-Infinium/Ascensio/README.md

    > example: `F:\Ascensio\ModOrganizer.exe`
  - **INI Path**: `Mod Organizer > Ascensio - Patrician ENB` or `Mod Organizer > Ascensio - Rudy ENB (Zangdar's Edit)`

-To get some more FPS, tweak the following value in the detail section in BethINI.
+To squeeze out some more FPS, tweak the following value in the `Detail` tab within BethINI.

 - `Shadow Resolution`: 1024
-- `Ambient Occlusion`: Either use this or the ENB version.
-The ENB version is more intensive.
-Do not have both turned on.
+- `Ambient Occlusion`: Either use this version within BethINI or the ENB version.
+The ENB version is more intensive. **Do not have both turned on.**
 - `Remove Shadows`: I really don’t recommend turning this on, but if you must, then you can.

 If you want to tweak your ENB further to improve performance, consider looking at Annakin's [ENB Tips Guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/ENB%20Tips.md).